playcanvas/developer.playcanvas.com/docs/user-manual/scripting/anatomy.md

 export class Rotate extends Script {};
 ```

-You define a script by creating and exporting a class that extends the `Script` class.
-The class name is used to identify the script in script components and each script declared in a project must have a unique name.
-You can have multiple scripts per file, however only classes that are exported and extend Script are available in the editor.
+You declare a script by **exporting a class that extends `Script`**.
+The class name is used to identify the script.
+Each script in a project must have a unique name.

 </TabItem>
 <TabItem value="legacy" label="Legacy">